wp-plugins/accusoft-cloud-services-viewer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ACS Viewer is a document viewer that displays over a hundred different kinds of files on your website, without any additional software.
+ACS Viewer is a document viewer that displays dozens of different file types on your website, without any additional software.

 == Description ==

-ACS Viewer is a document viewer that enables you to display hundreds of different kinds of files on your website without worrying about whether your visitors have the software to view them and without installing any additional hardware or software.
+ACS Viewer is a document viewer that enables you to display dozens of different kinds of files on your website without worrying about whether your visitors have the software to view them and without installing any additional hardware or software.
 The document files stay on your server, so you can update, edit and change them anytime.
-ACS Viewer supports more than a hundred file types, including DOC, PDF, PPT, XLS and CAD.
+ACS Viewer supports dozens of file types, including DOC, PDF, PPT, XLS and CAD.

 You can view our [demo](http://www.accusoft.com/cloud-services/viewer/demo/), our [how-to's](http://www.accusoft.com/cloud-services/viewer/support/), and our [community](http://community.prizmcloud.com/).